fentbuscoding/codinh/README.md

 - The Flask app with Socket.IO serves the interactive button webpage
 - Button clicks are synchronized in real-time across all connected users
-- The server maintains the global counter state
+- The server maintains the global counter state and saves it to a file
+- Click count persists between server restarts
 - Fun animations and confetti effects trigger when clicking the button
 - Special milestone effects happen every 10 clicks